streamich/memfs/CONTRIBUTING.md

 Run tests using this command:

-    npm test

-Also make sure that your test cases have your new code well, run coverage report using this command:

     npm run test-coverage-ts

+Also make sure that your test cases cover your new code well.

 When done, build the project: